Posted • Last updated

 This is the symbol we’ve created to highlight engagement opportunities in patient-oriented research with the BC SUPPORT Unit.
 By clicking on the symbol, you’ll be redirected to a new page where you can see all the currently open patient-oriented research opportunities.

 One of the reasons why we wanted to make patient-oriented research opportunities easy to identify is that rather than one of our Engagement Leaders acting as the liaison between the patient and the research partners, these opportunities will be supported through staff from the BC SUPPORT Unit.
 This support will include things like helping the research partner plan and prepare for the engagement opportunity, communicating meeting details, and supporting patient partner orientation to the research project.
 The PVN team will be available to provide support on an as-needed basis.

 Any patient partner can participate in patient-oriented research.
 You’ll receive the training and orientation you need, both before and throughout the research process.
 The BC SUPPORT Unit offers training for patient-oriented research teams, and encourages researchers to act as mentors to patient partners throughout the life of their research project.
 The research team will look to you for the expertise that comes from your lived experience.

 You can start learning more about patient engagement in research by watching the BC SUPPORT Unit’s webinar below: Who, me?
 Yes, you!
 Becoming a Patient Partner in Health Research.
 It shows what patient partnership means through the eyes of patients who are already involved in projects:

 Find out more about patient-oriented research

-If you’d like to learn more about patient-oriented research and the partnership between PVN and the BC SUPPORT Unit, we’ve created a page with frequently asked questions about patient-oriented research.
-You’re also welcome to contact the BC SUPPORT Unit or the Engagement Leader in your region directly, send the PVN team an email or call the office in Vancouver with your questions.
+If you’d like to learn more about patient-oriented research and the partnership between PVN and the BC SUPPORT Unit, you can contact the BC SUPPORT Unit or the Engagement Leader in your region directly, send the PVN team an email or call the office in Vancouver with your questions.